 “Platin Genesis does not guarantee that training materials or other information are complete, correct or reliable.”

-The majority of PLC’s trades are done over P2PB2B, a little-known exchange, despite being registered to trade on several others.
-However, one of these exchanges is the infamous Yobit exchange, which has been in the news many times for alleged scamming or fraudulent behaviour.
+Reports alleged the majority of PLC’s trades are done over P2PB2B, a little-known exchange, despite being registered to trade on several others.
+Reports point out one of these exchanges is the infamous Yobit exchange, which has been in the news many times for alleged scamming or fraudulent behaviour.

 On P2PB2B there has been some strange behaviour, such as sales of 33USD per PLC, jumping to 3USD per PLC in the next transaction.
-Although CoinMarketCap lists an all-time high of almost 35USD (as of June 14th 2019), the majority of transactions go through with a value of cents, not even breaking the 1USD mark.
-This could be a key indicator of wash trading and is a remarkable red flag.
+Although CoinMarketCap lists an all-time high of almost 35USD (as of June 14th 2019), reports suggested the majority of transactions go through with a value of cents, not even breaking the 1USD mark.

-As this review indicates, there are many red flags associated with PLC Group AG and PlatinCoin.
-There are countless articles online that determine this to be a Ponzi or a Pyramid Scheme, and the evidence is certainly present in overwhelming amounts.
-The company has no published team structure, no financial regulation or control, and to-date it remains unaudited.
+Reports suggested several allegations of fraudulent schemes associated with PLC Group AG and PlatinCoin.
+There are countless articles online that determine this to be a Ponzi or a Pyramid Scheme, and reports suggested clear evidence.
+Reports indicated the company has no published team structure, no financial regulation or control, and to-date it remains unaudited.

 Mr. Alex Reinhardt